MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     New-AzureADUser -DisplayName 'Isabel Garcia' -PasswordProfile $passwordProfile -UserPrincipalName "Isabel@$domainName" -AccountEnabled $true -MailNickName 'Isabel'
     ```

-8. In the PowerShell session within the Cloud Shell pane, run the following to list Azure AD users (the accounts of Joseph and Isabel should appear on the listed):
+8. In the PowerShell session within the Cloud Shell pane, run the following to list Microsoft Entra ID users (the accounts of Joseph and Isabel should appear on the listed):

     ```powershell
     Get-AzureADUser